“Psychology Works” Fact Sheet: End Of Life

 People who adopt more active coping strategies, such as seeking support from others, constructive problem-solving, and finding positive meaning, tend to show the best adjustment.

-Most people who are told that they have an incurable illness experience some periods of anxiety, sadness and grief.
-As their health declines, they may undergo a number of losses, in anticipation of their own death.
+Most people who are told that they have an incurable illness experience some periods of anxiety, sadness, and grief.
+As their health declines, they may experience many emotions, in anticipation of their own death.
 These can all be considered part of a normal coping process, albeit a very difficult one.

 For many seriously ill people, however, these emotions can become quite overwhelming.
 For example, it has been estimated that about 1 out of 4 people with incurable cancer will develop depression or anxiety disorders.